ppwwyyxx/speaker-recognition/README.md

 ## Introduction

-This is a speaker-recognition system with GUI, served as an SRT project for the course *Signal Processing* (2013fall) in Tsinghua Univ.
+This is a [Speaker Recognition](https://en.wikipedia.org/wiki/Speaker_recognition) system with GUI, served as an SRT project for the course *Signal Processing (2013Fall)* in Tsinghua University.

 ## Dependencies